 What You'll Need for this Recipe

-Can I make any substitutions?
-Absolutely.
-You can dial up the heat in this recipe by adding ground cayenne pepper and/or your favorite hot sauce.
-I like olive oil for roasting brussels but also sometimes use avocado oil or another oil with a higher smoke point.
+Oil - I like olive oil for roasting brussels but also sometimes use avocado oil or another oil with a higher smoke point.

-Do I need to soak brussels sprouts first before roasting?
 The purpose of soaking is to reduce bitterness and soften the texture, which can speed up the cooking time.
 But I don't recommend soaking brussels sprouts for this recipe.

 Firstly, the flavor in the spicy honey sauce cuts down any bitterness and the cooking time is just enough for the perfect texture.
 And you may not be able to get the sprouts fully dry between the leaves after soaking, which will introduce more steam to the cooking process and you won't get crispy sprouts.